 Potential girlfriends disliking Takeo isn’t the only reason Suna doesn’t date, as he says he finds dating boring.
 In general, he is reserved and introverted.
 When a longtime admirer named Yukika Amami finally confesses to Suna, Takeo and Rinko encourage him to give her a chance because they can tell she genuinely cares for him.
 They get to know each other on a double date at the zoo, but Suna still doesn’t feel the same way.
 The manga focuses on how Yukika’s feelings were worthwhile even if unrequited, but on Suna’s side it seems even an “ideal” girlfriend isn’t necessary.
 When Takeo says he hopes Suna will find someone he likes one day, Suna replies he’s “having a great enough time as is.”
 He’s fulfilled by his friendship with Takeo, not a romantic relationship.

 Suna has also been interpreted by readers as gay, specifically in love with Takeo.
 Instead of arguing over whether him being gay or aroace is “correct,” since neither is official, it’s better to consider what those experiences have in common.
 My Love Story says that no one is obligated to date, which is comforting to people of either identity.
-With that said, more likely Suna may be intended to be an “herbivore” character.
-As mentioned above, herbivore men are a buzzword for men who don’t pursue romance or sex.
-He is one of many male characters (including Yusuke below) that may tap into the sensationalism around them.
+With that said, Suna may more likely an intended “herbivore” character.
+He is one of many male characters (including Yusuke below) that may tap into the sensationalism around herbivore men.

 Persona 5: Yusuke Kitagawa (by Modulus)